MoeinT/AZ-104/README.md

 **Administrative units in Microsoft Entra ID**
 - See [this documentation](https://learn.microsoft.com/en-us/entra/identity/role-based-access-control/administrative-units).
-- An administrative unit is a container for Entra ID resources. administrative units have restricted role to any portion of the organization that you define.
+- An administrative unit is a container for Entra ID resources.
+Administrative units have restricted role to any portion of the organization that you define.
 It can be useful to restrict administrative scope by using administrative units in organizations that are made up of independent divisions of any kind.
 - It's important to plan an organization's administrative units; IT department is scattered globally might create administrative units that define relevant geographical boundaries.

 **Resource locking**